BenjieStimpson/SciArgus/config/journals.md

 Landscape Ecology
 Ecosystems
 Frontiers in Ecology and the Environment
+Frontiers in Ecology and Evolution
+Frontiers in Forests and Global Change
 The American Naturalist
 Ecography
 Biodiversity and Conservation
 Animal Conservation
-Perspectives in Plant Ecology, Evolution and Systematics Basic and Applied Ecology
+Perspectives in Plant Ecology, Evolution and Systematics Perspectives in Ecology and Conservation
+Basic and Applied Ecology
 Plant Ecology
 Evolutionary Applications